gbv/paia/paia.md

 ## HTTP message body

-All POST requests MUST include a HTTP message body in JSON format in UTF-8.
-The `Content-Type` request header MUST be sent with value `application/json;
+All POST requests MUST include a HTTP message body.

+* For PAIA core the message body MUST be sent in JSON format with content type `application/json`.
+A PAIA core server MAY also support message body as URL encoded query string.

-charset=utf-8` or `application/json`.
-A PAIA auth server SHOULD additionally accept URL encoded HTTP POST request bodies with content type `application/x-www-form-urlencoded`.
-Request encoding ISO-8859-1 MAY be supported in addition to UTF-8 for these requests.
+* For PAIA auth the message body MUST be sent as URL encoded query string with content type `application/x-www-form-urlencoded`.
+A PAIA auth server MAY also support message body in JSON.

+A PAIA Server MUST also accept the explicit charset UTF8 (content type `application/json; charset=utf-8` or `application/x-www-form-urlencoded;
+charset=utf-8`).
+A PAIA Server MAY support additional request charsets such as ISO-8859-1.

 ## Request errors